alriks/Vineyard-Identification/README.md

 ~1m per pixel.</i>

-But if we have the rough perimeters of the regions within which we might look for a specific pattern and we have plenty of imagery of vineyards from above, that miight be a perfect case for a deep learning network.
+But if we have the rough perimeters of the regions within which we might look for a specific pattern and we have plenty of imagery of vineyards from above, that might be a perfect case for a deep learning network.
 Picking out repeated patterns from more imagery than you might have time to look at yourself is a perfect job for a computer.